-Termites tend to be a neighborhood-wide problem – so if your neighbor has had termites, it’s time to find out if you’ve been affected as well.
+Termites tend to be a neighborhood-wide problem – so if your neighbor has had termites, it’s possible that your home has also been affected.

 FAQs: Termite Extermination from Envirocare Pest Control